18F/https/certificates/creating.md

 #### Backing up the private key

-Right now, we're just backing up private keys, encrypted with a passphrase, in a private S3 bucket.
+Right now, we're just backing up **passphrase-encrypted private keys** in a private S3 bucket.
 Talk to DevOps for bucket access, and if you need to send the passphrase to someone, use [Fugacious](https://fugacio.us) to do it ephemerally.

 This is a **temporary process**, while we work out a more scalable and reasonable key management system.